 Now, just with a little head cold, he’s way better and back at school.
 Spirits high.
 And looking forward to coming home…because we all loved this Brazilian Carrot Sheet Cake so much that I made it again over the weekend.
 And there’s still a little left waiting for him.

-We still love “regular” carrot cake, of course.
-But it just doesn’t even compare to this Brazilian version.
+We still love classic American carrot cake, of course!
+But this Brazilian Carrot Cake is such a wonderful alternative.
 A new family favorite, for sure!

 - 2 cups peeled sliced carrots (about 3 large carrots)